deutschebank/fluxnova-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 ## Configure a Managed Process Engine Using Spring

 If you use a Spring process application, you may want to configure your process engine inside the Spring application context Xml file (as opposed to the processes.xml file).
-In this case, you must use the `org.camunda.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` class for creating the process engine object instance.
-In addition to creating the process engine object, this implementation registers the process engine with the Camunda 7 infrastructure so that the process engine is returned by the `ProcessEngineService`.
+In this case, you must use the `org.finos.flowave.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` class for creating the process engine object instance.
+In addition to creating the process engine object, this implementation registers the process engine with the Flowave infrastructure so that the process engine is returned by the `ProcessEngineService`.
 The following is an example of how to configure a managed process engine using Spring.

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"